 The tension that produces the best result

 The most interesting problem in AI-era web design isn't technical.
 It's the same tension that's always existed between designers and developers.
 Designers push visual boundaries.
 Developers apply logic and best practice.
-Neither wins completely, and the sweet spot lives in the negotiated middle.
+Neither wins completely, and the best outcome lives in the negotiated middle.

 AI readability creates the same push and pull.
 A client might love a full-screen visual experience with minimal text and from a brand perspective, that restraint can be exactly right.
 But if AI reads that page and finds nothing specific, the business doesn't get recommended.
 The sweet spot is a site that's visually compelling and structurally legible.
 That's harder than doing either one alone.